Poe v. Ullman

 Poe v.
 Ullman, 367 U.S. 497 (1961), was a United States Supreme Court case declining to exercise pre-enforcement judicial review of a Connecticut law banning the use of contraceptives and preventing doctors from recommending them.
 The lawsuit was deemed unripe because after the challenged law's 1879 enactment, it had only been cited in a single 1940 prosecution, and drug stores openly sold contraceptives.
 Five years later, Planned Parenthood League of Connecticut Executive Director Estelle Griswold appealed her conviction under this law, securing its overturning in Griswold v.
 Connecticut.

 Procedural history

 Plaintiffs appealed from the Connecticut Supreme Court of Errors (Buxton v.
 Ullman, 147 Conn.
-48) which upheld that the use of contraceptive devices was prohibited and that furthermore doctor's could not provide medical advice in the use of contraceptive devices, even for married couples, and even if pregnancy could constitute a serious threat to the health or life of the female spouse.
+48) which upheld that the use of contraceptive devices was prohibited and that, furthermore, doctors could not provide medical advice in the use of contraceptive devices, even for married couples, and even if pregnancy could constitute a serious threat to the health or life of the female spouse.
 A doctor and patients sought review of the law under Fourteenth Amendment concerns, by suing the State's Attorney.
 The trial court held that the state legislature had authority to pass the law (Conn.
 Gen. Stat. §§53-23 and 54-196) under its state police power to affect the public health, safety, morals, or welfare.
 The trial court cited its responsibility to obey the legislature's will and not weaken its legislative powers.